Twitter 'came up with a separate set of rules' for Trump

 |TWITTER INC.

-“Twitter came up with a rule that applies to one person,” Michael Pachter, research analyst at Wedbush Securities told FOX Business.
+“Twitter came up with a rule that applies to one person,” Michael Pachter, research analyst at Wedbush Securities, told FOX Business.

 "They're not treating him the way they treat everybody else,” he added.
 “They came up with a separate set of rules just for him, which is fact-checking, because they're too afraid of his bullying to delete the tweet or suspend him.”